schustischuster/evoGE/compAnalysis/README.md

 ### Plot nlm slopes

-To plot the slope values of the regression fittings for the divergence rates of the angiosperm and mammalian organ transcriptomes, call the following function:
+To plot the average slope values of the non-linear regression fittings for the gene expression divergence rates, use the following function:

 ```R
 plotSlopes()